ChiefChingu/caterpillar-1/TESTFILE.md

 After contacting a tutor of Code Institute the advice is to include a reference to my attempts to solve these warnings.

 ## W3C Markup Validation Service
-There are no errors, only [warnings](https://validator.w3.org/nu/?doc=https%3A%2F%2Frupsenalarm.nl%2F):
+There were no errors, only warnings.
 - Six warnings to consider using headings for my sections.
 - One warning about an unnecessary type attriubute.

-I chose to ignore the six warnings about heading usage, because I have very short pages at the moment.
-In the next iteration the page content will grow and then I will use headings as suggested.
+I used sections too deliberately.
+I changed these to divs, so the related warnings disappeared.

 With respect to the warning about the unnecessary type attribution: I guess that this line of code is injected via the MiniCssExtractPlugin.
 I looked for a way to manipulate this, but could not find any.
+You can find the warning [here]().

 ## User stories
 Each user story is tested thoroughly.
 All steps are taken in the main browsers at 3 different viewports: mobile, tablet and desktop.
 Desktop includes small laptops and larger widescreens (up to 2540px).